apiraino/rust-forge/src/how-to-start-contributing.md

 contribute, and we appreciate all of them.
 This document describes how you can get in touch with other Rust contributors and start contributing to Rust projects.

 As a reminder, all contributors are expected to follow our [Code of Conduct][coc].
+We also ask to take some time to familiarize with our [spam policy](https://github.com/rust-lang/moderation-team/blob/master/policies/spam.md).

 ## Asking Questions